franko/gsl-shell/doc/user-manual/graphics.rst

 --------

 When you are working with a lot of numbers and complicated functions it is often useful to be able to do some plotting of the data.
-GSL Shell offers a graphics module that allow to produce beatiful graphics with a very rich interface and almost illimited possibilities.
+GSL Shell offers a graphics module that allow to produce beautiful graphics with a very rich interface and almost unlimited possibilities.

 The graphics module in GSL Shell use for its implementation the excellent `Anti-Grain Geometry <http://www.antigrain.com/>`_ library, version 2.5, of Maxim Shemanarev.